- What is deemed income and why does it matter?

 What is deemed income and why does it matter?

-If you own financial investments, such as shares and term deposits (and even superannuation for new Age Pensioners), and you plan to claim the Age Pension, then you need to be aware that the ‘income’ counted for the financial assets you own, under the Age Pension income test, is not the actual income earned on those investments.
+If you own financial investments, such as shares and term deposits (and even superannuation for post-January 2015 Age Pensioners), and you plan to claim the Age Pension, then you need to be aware that the ‘income’ counted for the financial assets you own, under the Age Pension income test, is not the actual income earned on those investments.

 The income counted from financial investments when working out your eligibility for the Age Pension, is known as deemed income.
 Deemed income is when you assume a rate of return even when that rate isn’t necessarily what you actually earn on your investment.

 Note: Effective since 1 January 2015, new Age Pensioners or existing Age Pensioners with new superannuation pensions (started on or after 1 January 2015) will also have these superannuation pension assets subject to the deeming rates for the purposes of the Age Pension income test.
 Age Pensioners receiving superannuation pensions before January 2015 will not have those pensions included under the deeming provisions, but under alternative rules.
 I explain the current rule, and the grandfathered rules, later in the article.